niknah/quick-connections/README.md

 ![Example](imgs/CreateSimple.gif)

-* Go to ComfyUI manager -> install with URL -> add the URL of this page.
+* Go to [ComfyUI manager](https://github.com/ltdrdata/ComfyUI-Manager) -> look up "quick-connections"

 ## How to use...